spyysalo/nxml2txt/README.md

 the annotations (XML elements and their attributes) in a simple standoff format.

-This tools was originally introduced as part of the BioNLP Shared Task 2011 supporting resources (https://github.com/ninjin/bionlp_st_2011_supporting).
+This tool was originally introduced as part of the BioNLP Shared Task 2011 supporting resources (https://github.com/ninjin/bionlp_st_2011_supporting).